scikit-learn/enhancement_proposals/slep002/proposal.rst

 Imports
 -------

-In addition to :class:`sklearn.pipeline.Pipeline` class some additional wrappers are proposed as part of public API::
+In addition to `Pipeline <sklearn.pipeline.Pipeline>` class some additional wrappers are proposed as part of public API::

     from sklearn.pipeline import (Pipeline, fitted, transformer, predictor